 A WLAN sensing procedure is composed of one or more of the following: Sensing session setup, sensing measurement setup, sensing measurement instances, sensing measurement setup termination, and sensing session termination.
 A WLAN sensing procedure may be comprised of multiple sensing measurement instances.

 In the sensing session setup, a sensing session is established, and in the sensing measurement setup, operational attributes associated with a sensing measurement instance are set.
 One or more sensing measurement setups may be established between a sensing initiator and a sensing responder.
-A sensing measurement instance is an interval when sensing measurements are obtained, and it can be one of two methods: TB sensing measurement instance or non-TB sensing measurement instance.
+A sensing measurement instance is a time interval when sensing measurements are obtained, and it can be one of two methods: TB sensing measurement instance or non-TB sensing measurement instance.
 A sensing measurement instance is active until terminated in a sensing measurement setup termination.
-And in the sensing session termination, a sensing session is terminated.
+In the sensing session termination, a sensing session is terminated.

-A STA acting as a sensing initiator may participate in a sensing measurement instance as a sensing transmitter, a sensing receiver, both a sensing transmitter and sensing receiver, or neither a sensing transmitter nor a sensing receiver.
-A STA acting as a sensing responder may participate in a sensing measurement instance as a sensing transmitter, a sensing receiver, and both a sensing transmitter and a sensing receiver.
+A STA acting as a sensing initiator may participate in a sensing measurement instance as a sensing transmitter, a sensing receiver, both a sensing transmitter and a sensing receiver, or neither a sensing transmitter nor a sensing receiver.
+A STA acting as a sensing responder may participate in a sensing measurement instance as a sensing transmitter, a sensing receiver, or both a sensing transmitter and a sensing receiver.

 NOTE – A sensing initiator may choose to not participate in a sensing measurement instance as a sensing transmitter nor sensing receiver but may still initiate the WLAN sensing procedure and optionally obtain sensing measurement reports.